ManishGp123/gitTutorial/README.md

 # gitTutorial
-# Totorail for git User
+# Tutorial for git User